Are Robust Financials Driving The Recent Rally In MasterCraft Boat Holdings, Inc.'s (NASDAQ:MCFT) Stock?

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for FirstService is:
+So, based on the above formula, the ROE for MasterCraft Boat Holdings is:

 The 'return' is the income the business earned over the last year.
-So, this means that for every CA$1 of its shareholder's investments, the company generates a profit of CA$0.13.
+That means that for every $1 worth of shareholders' equity, the company generated $0.49 in profit.

-We then compared FirstService's net income growth with the industry and we're pleased to see that the company's growth figure is higher when compared with the industry which has a growth rate of 18% in the same period.
+We then compared MasterCraft Boat Holdings' net income growth with the industry and found that the company's growth figure is lower than the average industry growth rate of 34% in the same period, which is a bit concerning.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.